sage-code/eve/manual/data-types.md

 |----------|----------------------------------------------------
 | Ordinal  | Enumeration of ideas, cases or terms
 | Record   | Heterogeneous collection of elements in a database
-| String   | Create an ASCII string ('delimited using single quotes')
+| String:   | Create an ASCII string ('delimited using single quotes')
 | Unicode  | reserved but not used in level1 ("delimited with double quotes")
 | Logic    | Is a Ordinal type having values {⊥, ⊤}